aniketpant/aniketpant.github.com/_posts/2012-08-19-hectic-times-need-to-work-more.md

 The second part of my routine was working on a [college project][3].
 Now, this project has a lot of background story.

-I had been working on it for over two months because I wasn’t provided with the option of rewriting the whole application.
+I had been working on it for over two months because I wasn't provided with the option of rewriting the whole application.
 So, the whole time I kept working on fixing bugs and making small-small changes.

 Then came the best part.
 I was given the option to rewrite the entire application during the vacations.

 The work on the application was really incredible because I tried out a new PHP framework which is my favorite now.
-It’s called Laravel.
+It's called Laravel.
 And because of the project I was able to understand so much more about application architecture design.

 ## Other Side Projects